OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 Octopus supports deployments to ECS clusters through the `Deploy Amazon ECS Service` step.
 This step provides an opinionated deployment workflow that combines a Fargate task definition and service into a single step.

 :::hint
 Presently only FARGATE clusters are supported.
-We might add support for EC2 clusters in the future.
 :::

-At a high level, the Deploy Amazon ECS Step will:
+At a high level, the `Deploy Amazon ECS Service` step will:

-* Select the Docker image tags for the task definition (Done during creating a release).
+* Select the Docker image tags for the task definition (version selection is performed when creating a release).
 * Build a CloudFormation template with:
     * A task definition with the details specific to the deployment for the selected environment and docker image tags.
     * A service that references the task definition.